-One area where biking of the traditional sort is highly practiced is the southern part of Tuscany, in particular in the province of Siena where there are many beautiful winding country roads connecting lovely medieval towns, and where there is less car traffic.
-The latter is a very important aspect that you should take into account when selecting an area to go biking: always avoid large, very trafficked roads and stick to smaller, countryways and you’re guaranteed to have a nice time.
+One area where biking of the traditional sort is highly practiced in the southern part of Tuscany, in particular in the province of Siena where there are many beautiful winding country roads connecting lovely medieval towns, and where there is less car traffic.
+The latter is a very important aspect that you should take into account when selecting an area to go biking: always avoid large, very trafficked roads and stick to smaller, country ways and you’re guaranteed to have a nice time.
+You just need a great cycling kit, a bike, and hit the roads!

 Getting back to the Siena area, this is definitely a region where cycling is a joy.
 The Tourist Office of Siena has issued publications that outline the best areas and roads for bicycling.
 See for example www.terresiena.it: this site provides lots of poetic descriptions and promotional gushings, but if you want some solid facts, here is where to find them: